Companions in a mission of justice and reconciliation

 XLC student Nannalin Mayoe believes that the volunteer camp is a good example of collaboration between students and the villagers.
 It has taught her how to live with people who have a different background and culture.

-At XLC, we have a cook who prepare our food, but in the camp we had to cook the food ourselves.
+At XLC, we have a cook who prepares our food, but in the camp we had to cook the food ourselves.
 It was a memorable moment to see my friends helping out in cooking or in building a bathroom for the villagers.
-I appreciate that we could support one other while developing our life skills.
-From this experience I realised how Jesuit education is helping shape young indigenous leaders for the future.
+I appreciate that we could support one another while developing our life skills.
+From this experience, I realised how Jesuit education is helping shape young indigenous leaders for the future.

-Narongdet Chuanchuenchom is a student at Xavier Learning Community, a Jesuit institution of higher learning serving ethnic minorities in northern Thailand.
+Narongdet Chuanchuenchom is a graduate of Xavier Learning Community, a Jesuit institution of higher learning serving ethnic minorities in northern Thailand.